 - To assist the LCB by providing guidance on how the program should be structured; and

 - To make any recommendations the Task Force wants to offer for consideration by the Legislature and the Governor by way of further development or even future expansion of the program.

 Currently, work is progressing on the appointment of Task Force members.
 The Speaker of the House and the Lieutenant Governor are responsible for jointly making these appointments.
 LCB will be represented by one member of the 18-member task force.

-Staff support for the task force will initially be provided by the Health Equity Council of the Governor’s Interagency Council on Health Disparities.
+Staff support for the task force will initially be provided by the Governor’s Interagency Council on Health Disparities.
 The new office of equity, created under separate legislation enacted in 2020, will take on the responsibility of providing staff support to the task force when the office of equity requests such transfer.